Nine Cornwall debt advisors 'will lose jobs after funding cuts'

 The CAB said cuts to legal aid meant about 1,500 vulnerable local people a year would miss out on vital help.

 Debt advisers claimed other CAB volunteers would have to pick up the work, taking them away from other work.

-The government said legal advice was not always necessary and it would still fund high priority debt cases.'Huge need'
+The government said legal advice was not always necessary and it would still fund high priority debt cases.

 The Legal Services Commission funding of legal aid will end in March 2013.